 A fixed-rate mortgage has a much higher penalty.
 It’s also much more difficult to calculate what the penalty is.
-In broad strokes, the penalty is based on the interest rate differential, or IRD, which is the difference between the rate of your current mortgage and the rate the lender can now get for his money.
-It’s tricky to calculate, so you’ll likely need a mortgage broker to do it for you.
+In broad strokes, the penalty is based on the interest rate differential (IRD), which is the difference between the rate of your current mortgage and the rate the lender can now get for their money.
+Ask a mortgage broker to calculate it for you.

-To show you just how stiff the penalties can be, Marcus Tzaferis, founder and chief economist of MorCan Direct in Toronto, estimates that a typical penalty for breaking a $200,000 five-year fixed-rate mortgage locked in at 5.9% after two years, given today’s 3% prime rate, would be roughly $12,000.
+To show you just how stiff the penalties can be, Marcus Tzaferis, founder of Cannect in Toronto, estimates that a typical penalty for breaking a $200,000, five-year, fixed-rate mortgage locked in at 5.9% after two years, given a 3% prime rate, would be roughly $12,000.
 Today’s prime rate is 2.45%.

 If you’re planning on selling your house in a few years, it’s probably not worth it.
 You may barely break even—or you could even lose money due to the penalty and administrative costs.
 On the other hand, if you plan on staying put for the long run, refinancing can save you a bundle.

-Imagine that you have the $200,000 25-year variable mortgage that we described earlier.
-When you took the mortgage out, the rate you agreed to was prime plus 80 basis points.
+Imagine that you have the $200,000, 25-year variable mortgage that we described earlier.
+When you took the mortgage, the rate you agreed to was prime, plus 80 basis points.
 Let’s assume that today your rate is 3.8%.
 In this case, your monthly payment comes to $1,030.
 Of that, $627 goes towards paying your interest.

 The new variable-rate mortgage you’re looking to switch to offers a better rate.
-Instead of charging prime plus 80 basis points, the new mortgage charges prime minus 70 basis points.
+Instead of charging prime plus 80 basis points, the new mortgage charges prime, minus 70 basis points (or, 2.3%).
 Because of the lower rate, switching would save you $14,167 in interest payments over five years.
 As we mentioned earlier, the penalty for breaking your existing mortgage is equal to three months worth of interest, or $1,881.
 In addition, you would pay about $1,000 in administrative costs.
-So after the penalty and the admin costs, you would save $11,286 over five years.
-Is that worth it?
-Most people would say that it is.
+After the penalty and the admin costs, you would save $11,286 over five years.
+That’s a lot of money.

 Now let’s look at what happens when you break a fixed-rate mortgage to switch to a variable-rate mortgage.
 This situation is more complex, so we asked for Tzaferis’ help again to get us through the calculations.